UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 What's the difference between Clearing and Adjustment?

-Clearing is for students without offers or who apply late.
-Adjustment is for students who exceed their expected grades and want to apply to higher-ranked courses.
+Clearing is for students without offers.
+Adjustment is for students who exceed their expected grades.

 Do I need to pay for UCAS applications?

-Yes, there’s a fee of £27 for multiple course choices or £22 for a single choice.
+Yes, £27 for multiple course choices or £22 for a single choice.

 Can international students use UCAS?

-For the latest updates and detailed guidance, visit the official UCAS website.
+For the latest updates, visit the official UCAS website.